UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/vscode_remote_connection/index.md

 ???+ warning "Not Available on Older Clusters"

-    Due to compatibility issues, VS Code remote connection is no longer available on Ocelote and El Gato.
+    Due to compatibility issues, VS Code remote connection is no longer available on Ocelote.
 It is still available on Puma.

 ## General Method